SteveGos/Sjg.IdentityCore/Distribution/NOTES.md

   ((SELECT Top 1 [Id] FROM [Sjg.IdentityCore].[AspNetUsers] Where [UserName] = @username), (SELECT Top 1 [Id] FROM [Sjg.IdentityCore].[AspNetRoles] Where [Name]     = @rolename))
 ```

+# Emails

+The Emails that are generated use template.
+See the folder Views\Email\AccAuth and read the _ReadMe.md file.

+A Copy of the original templates are located in Views\Email\AccAuth_OriginalTemplates.